Documentation

 1. Go to your site’s detail page

-2. Click the Content tab
+2. Click Crawling & Indexing in the Content section

 JavaScript-rendered sites: SiteRooster uses a headless browser (Puppeteer) to render JavaScript, so we can crawl modern single-page applications and dynamic sites.